BoneManTGRM/Autonomous-research-agent/README.md

 ---

-# 🛡 Licensing (Option C - Strong Legal Tone)
+## 🛡 Licensing (Option C – Strong Legal Tone)

 **This software is PROPRIETARY.
 All rights reserved.**

-Two licenses govern this project:

-### 1. ARA-FCCL (Full-Control License)
+### ARA-FCCL (Full Control License)
-- No redistribution or sublicensing
+- No redistribution
-- No publication of code
+- No sublicensing
 - No derivative systems
 - No hosting without permission
-- No competing commercial uses
+- No competing commercial use
-- All derivatives are the property of **Cody Ryan Jenkins**
+- All derivatives belong to **Cody Ryan Jenkins**
-- License may be revoked upon breach
+- License revocable upon breach

-### 2. ARA-Commercial License
+### ARA-Commercial License
-For organizations and paid commercial users.
+For approved commercial entities:

-Includes:
-- Single-seat commercial rights
+- Single-seat rights
 - Non-transferable
 - Non-sublicensable
 - Royalty structures may apply
 - Subject to audit
-- Revocable on violation
+- Revocable upon violation

 **Use of this software constitutes full acceptance of these licenses.**
 See `LICENSE` and `COMMERCIAL_LICENSE.md` for full terms.

 ---

-# ✔ End of README
+## ✔ End of README